ksy141/openmscg/docs/source/commands/cgfm.rst

   * **covariance_matrix.p** stores the covariance matrix for the regression problem before solving it.
 It can be used as intermediate results for debugging or other purposes.

-  * **coeffs_matrix.p** stores the coefficients of B-Spline for each force table after solving the regression problem.
+  * **coeffs_matrix.p** stores the coefficients of the model for each force table after solving the regression problem.
 Users can use the command `cgdump <cgdump.html>`_ to dump the readable force tables from it.

 * If this command is `called with in another Python script <../commands.html#call-command-in-python>`_, users may want to access these results directly.
 In this case, users can pass the value *"return"* to the ``--save`` argument and the coefficient matrix will be returned to the wrapper script as lists.
 For example::